Alice Lee Moqué: Early life

 There is some confusion over Alice Lee Hornor's birth year.
 Who's Who for 1916 gives her birth date as October 20, 1865.
 However, Library of Congress authority records list her birth year as 1863, and the Congressional Cemetery, where her ashes were buried, reports 1861.

-The politics of the Civil War made it difficult for abolitionists like Judge Hornor to practice in the south.
-His original legal partner in Louisiana, Thomas J. Durant, moved to Washington, D.C. around 1848.
-After the war, in 1865, the Hornor family also moved, first to Philadelphia, Pennsylvania and later to Washington, D.C.
+The politics of the American Civil War made it difficult for abolitionists like Judge Hornor to practice in the south.
+His original legal partner in Louisiana, Thomas J. Durant, moved to Washington, D.C., around 1848.
+After the war, in 1865, the Hornor family also moved, first to Philadelphia, Pennsylvania and later to Washington, DC.
 There Judge Hornor reestablished his practice with Durant and served before the United States Supreme Court.
 Alice attended public school at Washington High School in Georgetown.